mrhid6/SatisfactoryServerManager/README.md

 ## Introduction
 Satisfactory Server Manager (SSM) is a webpage designed to manage and control you satisfactory dedicated server.

-As a **note** this project has not ben tested with the Satisfactory dedicated server software SSM is subject to change.
+As a **note** this project has not ben tested with the Satisfactory dedicated server software.
+SSM is subject to change.

 ## How To Install:
 **Debian / Ubuntu:**